Younest9/okd/README.md

 - If you are using a DHCP service, you can skip this step (you've already done it).

-- If you are using static ip addresses, change the network configuration to match your DNS records and IP addresses, remember when we said we will be configuring the ip addresses later ?, well this is later, so you have to do it now.
+- If you are using static ip addresses, change the network configuration to match your DNS records and IP addresses, remember when we said we will be configuring the ip addresses later ?, well this is later, so you have to do it now (use can use the scripts in the ```scripts``` directory to help you with that (experimental)).
    - You must provide the IP networking configuration and the address of the DNS server to the nodes at FCOS install time (see below).
 These can be passed as boot arguments if you are installing from an ISO image.
       - You can set a static ip address by editing the network configuartion while live booting the machine.
          ```bash